 6.10.3 RFC Revenue Requirement Recovery.

-The RFC is to be billed by the NYISO and paid by the LSEs located in load zones to which the cost of the transmission facilities have been allocated in accordance with Attachment Y of the NYISO OATT.
-All LSEs in the load zones to which costs have been allocated, including Transmission Owners, competitive LSEs and municipal systems, will be billed by the NYISO.
+The RFC is to be billed by the NYISO and paid by the LSEs located in the Load Zones and/or Subzones to which the cost of the transmission facilities have been allocated in accordance with Attachment Y of the NYISO OATT.
+All LSEs in the Load Zones and/or Subzones to which costs have been allocated, including Transmission Owners, competitive LSEs and municipal systems, will be billed by the NYISO.

 6.10.3.1 The revenue requirement filed pursuant to Section 6.10.2.2 will be the basis for the RFC Rate ($/MWh) for the Billing Period, and shall be applied by the NYISO to each LSE based on its Actual Energy Withdrawals as set forth in Section 6.10.3.4.